 She started teaching in the 1960s and continued to do so till her death in the year 2008.
 This shows that she dedicated 40 years of her life to helping others achieve their acting dreams.
 Some of the most accomplished directors have been her students including Marshall Herskovitz, Ed Zwick, Randal Kleiser, and Amy Heckerling.

 All her students related that she had a deep philosophy about human behavior and thinking which was not at all easily understandable.
-She was more of person who would teach something her students would actually encounter during their careers.
+She was more of a person who would teach something her students would actually encounter during their careers.
 This made her stand out as a teacher and influencing the acting, directing, and even writing of the students when they started their careers.

 According to her son, she had a blood disorder named myelodysplasia which had long-term complications.
 She became ill a day before and couldn’t fight for long in the hospital, finally, giving in to her ailment of 5th December 2008.

 She is still remembered by all the film enthusiasts as a role model, teacher, and actress who gave her entire life and her efforts for the betterment of the film industry and to provide it some gems which will take the industry forward.

 In addition to acting, Foch taught drama at the American Film Institute and at the University of Southern California’s School of Cinematic Arts, where she was a faculty member for over forty years until her death in 2008.